devgato/UptoStream_Android_Phone_And_Tablette/README.md

-# Uptostream
+# Uptostream Android Phones and Tablettes

 The concept of this application is to be able to easily find the videos in your uptobox account and be able to play them.
-This app is designed for android smartphones and tablets.
+This app is designed for android smartphones and tablets.:iphone:

+## Condition

+I guarantee proper functioning only for premium users.
+This app is not an official uptobox app.
+It was created by a geek :neckbeard: passionate about development and video streaming :movie_camera:

 ## Features